 Nurturing talent and simplifying the Learning & Development (L&D) process for all employees is vital to businesses today.
 Whether it's to drive organisational growth or maintain a competitive advantage, learning leads us into the future of work.
 In this session hosted in partnership with SAP SuccessFactors, People Matters caught up with Anung Anindita, Senior VP-Human Resources at PT.
-Pegadaian and Sujay Bhat, HR Technology Strategy Advisor at SAP SuccessFactors to, explore how leading firms create their learning journeys in a dynamic business landscape.
+Pegadaian and Sujay Bhat, HR Technology Strategy Advisor at SAP SuccessFactors, explore how leading firms create their learning journeys in a dynamic business landscape.
 Here are some exclusive insights from this conversation.

-Cultural transformation to keep pace with L&D transformation:
+Cultural transformation to keep pace with L&D transformation

-As a result of the rapid changes in socio-economic conditions and accelerated digital transformation in the business landscape, there has been an exponential demand for upskilling employees in latest technologies and solutions.
+As a result of the rapid changes in socio-economic conditions and accelerated digital transformation in the business landscape, there has been an exponential demand for upskilling employees in the latest technologies and solutions.
 When asked how L&D strategies can keep pace with this transformation and level up their digital infrastructure, Anung advises leaders to keep three core elements of people practices: organisational context, workforce needs and office culture.

 To this, Sujay adds that cultural transformation is an essential ingredient in L&D transformation because it brings to the forefront that learning cannot take place in silos.
 Learning must be integrated into the people strategy and the overall employee lifecycle.
 Moreover, as we talk about L&D strategies, learning content is an equally important agenda for discussion.
 One needs to design this content based on the innate internal knowledge of your organisation’s subject matter experts.
 Only then will the strategy attest to the learning needs from a business and employee perspective.

-Strengthen your learning community with the right learning solutions:
+Strengthen your learning community with the right learning solutions